redpesk-industrial/canopen-binding/docs/1-architecture_presentation.md

 # CANopen Binding

-This binding allows the control of a CANopen field network from a Redpesk type system.
+This binding allows the control of a CANopen field network from a redpesk type system.
 It handles different formats natively (int, float, string...) but can also handle custom formatting using custom decoding/encoding plugins.
 It acts as a master on the CANopen bus and is generated and handled via the [(open source industrial c++ library Lely)](https://opensource.lely.com/canopen/).

 ![CANopen service architecture](images/CANopen-service-architecture.jpg)